gregorwolf/SAP-NPM-API-collection/apis/audit-logging/README.md

 - access to personal data (related to data privacy)
 - general security events (like starting/stopping a system, failed authorization checks etc.)

+---
+> **NOTE:**
+> SAP customers can use this library to access (read) audit logs.
+They cannot write log messages for their applications.
+Writing audit log messages is only possible for SAP internal users.

+---
 ### General audit logging principles

 - All attempts to perform an action in a system should be audit logged no matter if they have been successful or not.